sweattep/modern_quotes/README.md

 >Oftentimes, the reporters are sitting at their desks taking the same feed, therefore writing the same story.
 They’re not reporters, they’re stenographers.
 The difference is the pretty person standing in front of the chroma key—which is often a picture of a place they’ve never been.

 >The streets don't dictate the culture—corporations do.
 The streets simply respond to what's given.
 And what's given is accepted as the new normal because, to many people, there's no visible alternative

+>Don't assume the worst about people&emdash;instead, offer patience and kindness.